-No. 4 Clemson, QB Lawrence Throttle Pittsburgh 52-17
+No. 4 Clemson, QB Lawrence throttle Pittsburgh 52-17

+CLEMSON, S.C.
+(AP) -- Trevor Lawrence has stuck to his plan throughout his time at Clemson - and if this is his final game at Death Valley, he couldn't come up with a more perfect end.

-CLEMSON, S.C.: Trevor Lawrence threw for 403 yards and two touchdowns in his first game in five weeks and likely last one at Death Valley as No. 4 Clemson throttled Pittsburgh 52-17 on Saturday.
+Lawrence threw for 403 yards and two touchdowns in his first game in five weeks to lead the fourth-ranked Tigers to a 52-17 victory over Pittsburgh in what's likely to be his last home game.

+The junior passer said before the season he hoped to play, graduate in December and then enter the NFL draft, where he's widely expected to be taken No. 1 overall.

+''Yeah, that's kind of been the plan going into the season,'' Lawrence said. ''You just never know.
+If it is, it was a fun one for sure.''

 A healthy, eager Lawrence expected to play last week, but a positive test from a Clemson offensive lineman on the Friday before the game led to a postponement at Florida State just hours before kickoff.